Presenter: Mike Studer, PT, MHS, DPT

 This course explains how to reduce or eliminate the need for constant monitoring to maintain communication and swallowing goals.
 At the highest level, athletes have stored procedural memories ready to use in their sport.
 They can adjust these movements in the context of the game with consideration of fatigue, situation, environmental conditions and opponent.
-Can your patients do this with more basic activities in life (find the right word, count, swallow, make a normally automatized decision)?
+Can your patients do this with more basic activities in life – find the right word, count, swallow, make a normally automatized decision?
 If not, why not?

-In this course, we will review, APPLY, and ADVANCE the science of procedural learning and learn how to use dual task (DT) testing and training to decide when recovery is feasible AND facilitate recovery of the same.
+In this course, we will review, apply, and advance the science of procedural learning and learn how to use dual task (DT) testing and training to decide when recovery is feasible and facilitate recovery.
 SLPs are in the optimal position to test, prescribe and deliver this approach – and lead the rehabilitative team in the same.
 Get ready for a course full of applications more than theories!

-Course Run Time: 3:30:42
+Course Overview – Run Time: 3:30:42

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.